Using expired fluticasone propionate is generally not recommended due to potential reduced effectiveness and safety concerns.

 Can I Use Expired Fluticasone Propionate Safely?

 Using expired fluticasone propionate is generally not recommended due to potential reduced effectiveness and safety concerns.
-The medication may lose potency, and there is a risk of irritation or contamination, especially with nasal sprays or inhalers.
+The medication may lose potency, and there is a risk of irritation, poor dosing, or contamination concerns, especially with nasal sprays or inhalers that have been opened or stored improperly.

 What Happens If I Use Expired Fluticasone Propionate?